top of page

 wings), a key feature in Biophilic

 Design.
-Fractal design can help increase feelings of calm and wellness within the home.
+Fractal design can help increase feelings of calm and wellness and reduce stress.

 Subject.png